codevlabs/oskar/README.md

 ## Tech stack

-- Oscar is build on node.js with express.js.
+- Oskar is build on node.js with express.js.
 - Such as the node slack client (and because of it), it is written in CoffeeScript.
 - It uses a MongoDB database to store team member feedback
 - It runs on Heroku (https://polar-temple-7947.herokuapp.com/)